-He stopped, looked back, and with unexpected kindness said, “You can, of course, forgive yourself for being hard on your sister.
+He stopped, looked back and with an unexpected kindness said, “You can, of course, forgive yourself for being hard on your sister.
 You were children; you were doing the best you could; and she died from a heart operation, not from anything you did.”

-As I turned back into the warmth of the room tears flooded my eyes.
-I softly whispered, “Forgive myself?”
+As I turned back into the warmth of the room tears flooded my eyes, as I softly whispered, “Forgive myself?”

-Besides evaluating targets, an effective way to stop new guilt is, of course, to stop rationalizing: like the time I was getting together with an already married woman.
+Another way to stop new guilt is to know when we are rationalizing, like the time I wanted to get together with a married woman.

-I am in front of her house waiting in my car.
-I have been here awhile, thinking about how easy it is to fool myself.
+Here I am, waiting in my car, in front of her house.
+I have been here awhile, thinking about how easily, and often, I fool myself.

-But being with a married woman might be okay: I am divorced, and she is separated; she is more than okay with us getting together (because her husband did it first, with her best friend); and, she had been thinking about divorcing him anyway.
+But maybe I am not rationalizing over this married woman.
+After all, I am divorced, and she is separated; she is more than okay with us having sex (because her husband did it first, with her best friend); and, she had been thinking about divorcing him anyway.